derricks/hirsute/manual.md

 * finish(_collection_,_storage_) - output the specified collection based on the given storage type.
 If no storage type is given, it will use whatever was defined by the storage command

+* collection_of *objectType* - create an empty collection of the given object type

+<code><pre>
+    users = collection_of user
+    users << user1
+</pre></code>

 Generators
 ----------
 These are the different data generators you can attach to any given field.
 Note that you can always specify a literal value as well that will get used as the value for that field.
 Any time you define a generator, you can also pass it a block of code that will be called with the generated value.
-For instance, if you want to truncate a string that could be larger than the field it's going into.
+For instance, if you want to truncate a string that could be larger than the field it's going into, or add a separator between generated results.

+* one_of (options,histogram) - choose a random item from a list of options.
+If a histogram is passed in, that is used to determine the probability of picking one option over another.
+Note: Histogram must be the same length as options, and all the values must add up to 1.0

+* counter (startingValue) - keep an incrementing counter so that each new object created from the template gets the next value.
+Useful for ids and for making unique emails or screen names

+* combination (generators... ) - combines a variable amount of generators into one field.
+Results are concatenated together as strings

+* subset (generators... ) - combines some subset (determined randomly) of the first items in the list

+* read\_from\_file (filename,algorithm) - reads from a file to produce a value, wrapping around as needed.
+The default algorithm, :markov, skips ahead a random number of lines each time. :linear, the other supported algorithm, will read from the file in sequence.
+Note: the filename will be relative to the location of the .hrs file